Monthly Updates for you!

 October is here!
 We welcome the fall with open arms and open minds!

 Reader's Workshop: During the first week of October, students will move into book partnerships/book clubs.
+We will first practice with a class novel before choosing our own.
 Book themes center on social issues and lessons will be geared around considering how characters develop and evolve in realistic fiction, and how an author's craft contributes to an enriching reading experience.
-Responses will be centered on both character and social concerns and will include an analysis of theme.
+Responses will be centered on both character and social concerns.
 Ask your child about his or her book!

 Writer's Workshop: We are completing our personal narratives this month and will move into realistic fiction stories.
 This is a great time to use the skills we have developed and honed as we wrote about ourselves and apply them to a work of fiction!
 Look for these to follow personal narratives.

-Social Studies: After completing an assessment on some causes of the American Revolution, we will continue our study and learn about three Patriots and three Loyalists of the 18th century.
-Students will plan and deliver a lively debate taking on the personas of the six people studied.
-We hope to accomplish this and record it.. stay tuned!
+Social Studies: After looking at taxation without representation, students will learn about three Patriots and three Loyalists of the 18th century, students will plan and deliver a lively debate taking on the personas of the six people studied.
+Look for pictures on this site soon!

 Thank you for all you do to support your child's learning.
 PLEASE encourage him/her to read.
 The best writers are those who read the most!

 NB: We will be writing essays of tribute to our United States Veterans!
 Please let your child know of a family member, friend or neighbor whom he/she might interview for this project.
-Essays, research or poems are expected completed by November 7
+Essays are expected completed by November 4.

 Welcome to 5th Grade!